johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-23-graph-api-ad-users-group-name-ids-csharp-sdk/index.md

 The `PageIterator` is somewhat confusing, in my opinion.
 I'm used to paging through results, but this way of doing it did puzzle me.
 If you're interested in learning more about the `PageIterator`, check out the ["paging" documentation](https://learn.microsoft.com/en-us/graph/sdks/paging?tabs=csharp).
 I also found [this documentation helpful](https://github.com/microsoftgraph/msgraph-sdk-dotnet/blob/dev/docs/upgrade-to-v5.md#pageiterator).

-I also found that the `PageIterator` was throwing an exception when I first tried to use it.
+Initially the `PageIterator` was throwing an exception when I used it.
 [I found the answer to that on StackOverflow](https://stackoverflow.com/questions/75860298/graphserviceclient-pageitarator-failes-with-the-parsable-does-not-contain-a-col).
 It turns out that the types you specify for the `PageIterator` need to be correct for the request above; and if not you may be impaced by type mismatches at runtime.
+The entries that are returned from the API may be wider or simply different to what you require.
 I've the correct types in my code now - but I mention it just in case.

 ## Putting it all together